nlovell/laravel_qna_platform/README.md

 I don't always follow instructions good.
 This section shows _where_ I differed from the provided material.

+- Course is based on PHP 5.x.
+I am using PHP 7.4.
 - Project name is `TerribleAnswers`, because the course subtitles said so.
 - Project is no longer about asking Laravel Questions.
 Because of Circumstances.
 Any instance of `LaravelQuestions` is now `TerribleQuestions`.
 The same applies to answers.
+- Branding is now a blatant rip-off of Yahoo Answers

 ## Final Thoughts